ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 |};
 ```

-This model is used to set up the underline datastore (e.g.: set up the tables in the underlying database), and also as the base for the generated client APIs
+This model is used to set up the underline datastore (e.g., set up the tables in the underlying database) and also as the base for the generated client APIs
 The next step is to generate the Ballerina Client Object, Types, and Scripts.
 You can then start querying your database.

 ## Generate the client object, types, and scripts